Our Directors

 Domencetti guest conducted many Nassau and Suffolk All-County Bands, the North Fork, Mid-Island and Hampton Music Festival Bands, the Nassau Pops Orchestra and, annually, the Northport Community Band.
 Robert Domencetti has been honored as an "Outstanding Music Alumnus" at Baldwin-Wallace College (Conservatory of Music Achievement Awards, class of 1959) and has performed onstage in 20 musicals.

-Mr. Gellert graduated from the Manhattan School of Music.
-His horn teachers included Ralph Froelich, Arthur Berv and Joel Winter.
-His primary conducting studies were with George Manahan in addition to noted conducting teacher, Elizabeth A.H.
-Green.
-Holding degrees in both music performance and music education, Tom recently retired from a long career as a high school band director and then public school music administrator.
+Mr. Gellert, a Manhattan School of Music graduate, retired from a long career as a high school band director and then public school music administrator.
 During his tenure as a band director his concert and jazz bands routinely received superior ratings at music festivals in the Northeast.
-In addition, Gellert’s bands traveled and performed extensively on concert tours of the Eastern U.S., Canada and twice to Great Britain, Italy and Austria under his baton.
-As a public school arts program administrator holding a C.A.S./P.D. in school district administration from NYU, Gellert helped to build a nationally recognized music and visual arts program.
+In addition, Gellert’s bands traveled and performed extensively on concert tours of the Eastern U.S, Canada and twice to Great Britain, Italy and Austria under his baton.
+Since retirement Tom has served as the Student Teaching Supervisor for SUNY Fredonia School of Music.

-Mr. Gellert graduated from the Manhattan School of Music.
-His horn teachers included Ralph Froelich, Arthur Berv and Joel Winter.
-His primary conducting studies were with George Manahan in addition to noted conducting teacher, Elizabeth A.H.
-Green.
-Holding degrees in both music performance and music education, Tom recently retired from a long career as a high school band director and then public school music administrator.
+Mr. Gellert, a Manhattan School of Music graduate, retired from a long career as a high school band director and then public school music administrator.
 During his tenure as a band director his concert and jazz bands routinely received superior ratings at music festivals in the Northeast.
-In addition, Gellert’s bands traveled and performed extensively on concert tours of the Eastern U.S., Canada and twice to Great Britain, Italy and Austria under his baton.
-As a public school arts program administrator holding a C.A.S./P.D. in school district administration from NYU, Gellert helped to build a nationally recognized music and visual arts program.
+In addition, Gellert’s bands traveled and performed extensively on concert tours of the Eastern U.S, Canada and twice to Great Britain, Italy and Austria under his baton.
+Since retirement Tom has served as the Student Teaching Supervisor for SUNY Fredonia School of Music.